GlizzyChief/SillyTavern-1.8.4-fix/README.md

 - Work on author's notes, which crash after a yet uncertain threshold
 - Code revamp for flowgpt
 - Fixing up the docker image & making it work with Puppeteer-based clients
+- Integration with new FlowGPT site (last bugfixes remain before release)
+- Google authentication for VelloAI

 ## Known issues
 - On Windows, sometimes it's necessary to put the browser into non-headless mode